g0dsCookie/SteamLauncher/README.md

 # Installation

 Download the latest release and extract the .zip file.
-Copy the *SteamLauncher* directory into your *Plugins* directory, restart WinCommandPalette and have fun with your new steam shortcuts.
+Copy the *SteamLauncher* directory into your *WinCommandPalette* directory, restart WinCommandPalette and have fun with your new steam shortcuts.

 # Reload games